 The course objective is to have students apply their knowledge of basic air conditioning theory, components, practices and skills to work on commercial air conditioning systems.
 Students will learn to install, troubleshoot and repair commercial roof-top and water based "chiller" air conditioning systems.
 Lecture two hours, laboratory two hours per week.
-Prerequisite: HVA 201 or permission of instructor.
+Prerequisite: HVA 103.

-HVA 204 HYDRONIC COMFORT SYSTEMS
+HVA 204 HYDRONIC COMFORT SYSTEMS 3 CREDITS